English

 What Foods are Part of a Vegan Lifestyle?

-Different Trends
+Different Movements

-Among vegans, there are several different trends.
+Among vegans, there are several different movements.
 Since diet and lifestyle are so personal, you can see what suits your own lifestyle.
 Some people eat entirely plant-based but still use other animal products in daily life.
 Here are some examples (source: Dutch Vegan Society):

 • Flexitarians: People who mostly eat plant-based but occasionally choose to eat something animal-based.

-What Vitamins Can You Take as Supplements?
+What Vitamins Can You Take as a Supplement?

 Vitamin B12